massivebird/neocities-site/content/blog/you-should-learn-git.md

 You should learn Git, especially if you're a programmer.
 I hope this post will inspire you to try it out!

-Git is a VCS (Version Control Software) that records a history of changes made to your projects.
+Git is a VCS (Version Control Software) that maintains a history of changes made to your projects.
 These changes can be reverted, altered, and reviewed at any time.
-This is Git at its simplest — a lightweight and reliable system that maintains a history of development progress.
+This is Git at its simplest — a lightweight and reliable record of your development progress.
 Oh yeah, and Git is totally free.

-Combined with services like GitHub, you can also create cloud-based copies of your work that you can freely update, download, and share.
-GitHub safely hosts your projects in case you drop your hard drive in the toilet.
+Combined with services like GitHub, you can even create cloud-based copies of your work that you can freely update, download, and share.
+GitHub safely hosts your projects and their Git data in case you drop your hard drive in the toilet.
 Oh yeah, and GitHub is totally free.

 Whenever you make changes to a project, Git allows you to create a new _commit_ to record said changes.
 Git automatically maintains a timeline of all commits, which you can view at any time.